Decoding by Sampling: A Randomized Lattice Algorithm for Bounded Distance Decoding: SAMPLING DECODING

-The parameter $k$ could take any value, but it was only useful when $1/2<k<\sqrt{n/2}$, since in other regions Babai and Kannan's algorithms would be more efficient.
-Its complexity is $n^{k^{2}+O(1)}$ which is polynomial for fixed $k$.
-Klein described his randomized algorithm in the recursive form, shown in Table~I.
+For the algorithm to be useful, the parameter $k$ should fall into the range $1/2<k<\sqrt{n/2}$; in other regions Babai and Kannan's algorithms would be more efficient.
+Its complexity is $n^{k^{2}+O(1)}$ which for fixed~$k$ is polynomial in $n$ as $n\rightarrow \infty$.

 In essence, Klein's algorithm is a randomized version of SIC, where standard rounding in SIC is replaced by randomized rounding.
+Klein described his randomized algorithm in the recursive form.
 Here, we rewrite it into the non-recursive form more familiar to the communications community.
-It is summarized by the pseudocode of the function Rand\_SIC$_{A}\left(\mathbf{y}'\right) $ in Table II.
-Rather than returning a vector in the lattice as in Table I, it returns the data estimate $\hat{\mathbf{x}}$.
-We also assume that the pre-processing of (\ref{SICmodel}) has been done, hence the input $\mathbf{y}'=\mathbf{Q^{\dagger}y}$ rather than $\mathbf{y}$.
+It is summarized by the pseudocode of the function Rand\_SIC$_{A}\left( \mathbf{y} ^{\prime }\right) $ in Table I. We assume that the pre-processing of (\ref{SICmodel}) has been done, hence the input $\mathbf{y}^{\prime }=\mathbf{Q^{\dagger }y}$ rather than $\mathbf{y}$.
 This will reduce the complexity since we will call it many times.
+The important parameter $A$ determines the amount of randomness, and Klein suggested $A=\log n/\min_{i}r_{i,i}^{2}$.

 The randomized SIC randomly samples a lattice point $\mathbf{z}$ that is close to $\mathbf{y}$.
-To obtain the closest lattice point, one calls Rand\_SIC $K$ times and chooses the closest among those lattice points returned, with a large $K$.
-The function Rand\_Round$_{c}(r)$ rounds $r$ randomly to an integer $Q$ according to the following \textit{discrete Gaussian distribution} \cite{Klein}
+To obtain the closest lattice point, one calls Rand\_SIC $K$ times and chooses the closest among those lattice points returned, with a sufficiently large $K$.
+The function Rand\_Round$_{c}(r)$ rounds $r$ randomly to an integer $Q$ according to the following \textit{discrete Gaussian distribution} \cite {Klein}

-If $c$ is large, Rand\_Round reduces to standard rounding (i.e., decision is confident); if $c$ is small, it make a guess (i.e., decision is unconfident).
+If $c$ is large, Rand\_Round reduces to standard rounding (i.e., decision is confident); if $c$ is small, it makes a guess (i.e., decision is unconfident).

-\begin{lemma} (\cite{Klein}) $s\leq s(c) \triangleq \sum_{i\geq 0}{e^{-ci^{2}}+e^{-c(1+i)^{2}}.}$ \end{lemma}
+\begin{lemma} (\cite{Klein}) $s\leq s(c) \triangleq \sum_{i\geq 0}{ e^{-ci^{2}}+e^{-c(1+i)^{2}}.}$ \end{lemma}

 The proof of the lemma was given in \cite{Klein} and is omitted here.
-The next lemma states the probability that Klein's algorithm or Rand\_SIC returns $ \mathbf{z}\in \mathcal{L}$.
+The next lemma provides a lower bound on the probability that Klein's algorithm or Rand\_SIC returns $\mathbf{z}\in \mathcal{L}$.

-\begin{lemma} (\cite{Klein}) Let $\mathbf{z}$ be a vector in $\mathcal{L}\left( \mathbf{B} \right) $ and $\mathbf{y}$ be a vector in $\mathbb{R}^m$.
-The probability that Klein's algorithm or Rand\_SIC return $ \mathbf{z}$ is bounded by
+\begin{lemma} (\cite{Klein}) Let $\mathbf{z}$ be a vector in $\mathcal{L}\left( \mathbf{B} \right) $ and $\mathbf{y}$ be a vector in $\mathbb{R}^{m}$.
+The probability that Klein's algorithm or Rand\_SIC return $\mathbf{z}$ is bounded by

 \end{lemma}